miha53cevic/mihaSimpleCanvas/README.md

 - corner = type of corner, default is round

 ### rectCircleStrip(centerX, centerY, array, colour = 'white', radius = 50, width = 1)
-- Takes in desired circle center, a height array, color, width and draws a clock like strip with rectangles
+- Takes in a desired circle center, a height array, color, width and draws a clock like strip with rectangles
 - centerX, centerY = desired center of the circle
 - array = a 1D array that contains the height values for the rectangles
 - colour = default is white